-Madison College's Emergency Response Plans are a resource for Madison College employees, students, and community members designed to provide information and guidelines in planning and responding to a crisis.
+Madison College's Emergency Response Plans are a resource for Madison College students, employees, and guests designed to provide information and guidelines in planning and responding to a crisis.
 The plan outlines incident priorities, campus organization and specific responsibilities of certain departments on campus.
 While the plan does not cover every conceivable contingency situation, it does supply the basic administrative guidelines necessary to respond to most campus emergencies.